cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 creating iris-classifier
 ```

-You can then get your API's endpoint (along with other useful information about your API) with the `cortex get` command:
+You can then get your API's endpoint (along with other useful information about your API) using the `cortex get` command:

 ```bash
 $ cortex get iris-classifier --env aws